oyoops/sb102bot_fe/README.md

 **Florida Multifamily Development Calculator**

 ## Overview
-SB102Bot is a Flask web application designed to assist developers and property owners in Florida in evaluating the maximum allowable development intensity for multifamily constructions.
+SB102Bot is a web app designed to assist real estate developers and property owners in Florida in evaluating the maximum allowable development intensity for multifamily constructions.
 The application uses a variety of data sources including county and parcel databases to provide a comprehensive report.
 The report includes unit counts, affordable housing options, tax abatements, and more.

-## Technology Stack
-- Backend: Python, Flask
-- Frontend: HTML, CSS, JavaScript
-- Database: PostgreSQL
-- Deployment: Vercel
-- APIs: Google Maps API
-- Libraries: NumPy, Pandas, Geopy, SQLAlchemy

 ## Project Structure
 - `/api`: Contains JavaScript files for serverless functions that handle API endpoints.